 The Overhand Shuffle is legitimate shuffle that mixes the cards in a deck as well as a sleight of hand move that can maintain the order of part of the deck or control a playing card.

-In this lesson, you’ll learn how to perform the basic Overhand shuffle, both in step-by-step instructions and via video.
+In this lesson, you’ll learn how to perform the basic Overhand shuffle, both in step-by-step instructions.
 The Overhand Shuffle mixes cards in bunches and rearranges their order.
 You can also watch a video that demonstrates how to perform the overhand shuffle.

 Overhand Versus Dovetail

 The Dovetail Shuffle is the one that comes to mind when most people think of shuffling playing cards.
 The Dovetail Shuffle divides a deck into two sections and then by "riffling"— releasing the cards against each other, the cards are interlaced and mixed together.
 The top section is mixed into the bottom section.

 Dovetail Shuffles are flashy and fun to watch.
 While they are a legitimate shuffle, they can also be something of a flourish to demonstrate skill with cards.
 You can learn a dovetail shuffle via step-by-step instructions.

 Unlike the Hindu Shuffle, which is rarely used by non-magicians, the overhand shuffle is commonly employed by the layman as well as magicians.
 The Hindu Shuffle is much like an Overhand Shuffle because it breaks the deck into groups of cards and then rearranges their order.
 The Overhand Shuffle looks more natural as the cards seem to fit into the way that one would normally hold cards.
 Unlike the Hindu Shuffle, which is performed with the cards in a somewhat awkward and unnatural position.Continue to 2 of 5 below.